 Delta Junction is home to numerous clubs and civic organizations.

 The Deltana Fair Association was established in 1980.
-The annual three-day event is held the last weekend in July.
+The annual three-day event is held most often during the last weekend in July.
 It hosts the Blueberry Pie Contest, talent shows, multi-item raffles, Mud Bogs, live music, pageants and baby contests, Pipeline Run, Tractor Pull, quilt show, and the street-lined Deltana Parade.
 Eat your way through a variety of food vendors and enjoy a fun-filled weekend for the whole family, right in the heart of Delta Junction.
 Address: POB 408, Delta Junction, AK 99737 / Phone: (907) 895-FAIR (3247)

 A flooded tennis court was Delta’s first opportunity to skate in 1978.
 By 1981 there were two outdoor rinks at the Delta High School and one at the Fort Greely School.
 Hockey was officially sanctioned as a Delta High School sport in 1982 and they had their first team and first Zamboni in 1983.
 No more hand shovels and hot mopping!
 The City finished the Liewer-Olmstead Ice Arena in 1993 and skaters no longer battled Delta’s bitter cold winds.
 Old rinks were torn down, Zambonis were replaced, and in 2009 a multipurpose rink was built next to the ice arena.
 The Delta-Greely Skating Association offers programs for all ages, providing opportunity to learn the art of skating through hockey, figure skating, and recreational skating.
 Skaters build character, learn camaraderie and good sportsmanship, and develop life skills both on and off the ice.
-For more information contact Registrar Lacey Smith, Delta-Greely Skating Association (POB 395, Delta Junction, 99737), or Facebook.
+For more information contact Registrar Austine Martin, Delta-Greely Skating Association (POB 395, Delta Junction, 99737), or Facebook.

 The Delta Men’s Hockey season starts as soon as there is ice and ends once the ice is gone (usually October to April).
 Pickup hockey games are every Tuesday and Thursday night between 8:30 and 10:00pm at the Liewer-Olmstead Ice Arena.
 Fees are $150 for the season or $10 per game.
 For more information contact Andy Hudgin (803-3880), Delta Skating Association, or connect on Facebook.
 Note: Men’s league is currently not active.